CreativeInquiry/ARP-2600/README.md

 - The right channel is dead in the speaker and headphone.
 - ADSR is not generating a signal.
 - 60Hz hum.
-There might be noting that can done about this.
+There might be nothing that can done about this.

 Have fun!